Refinement Meetings

 Start small with one user story for a 1-hour meeting.
 Do not rush the first meetings.
 Get used to the board.
 Give your Team enough trials to exercise, get used to the practice, and find their way through it.

 Adjust, adjust, adjust.
 Rebrand if you must.
-You and your teammates need to recognize the User Story Analysis as their integral helper tool that is there for them to save time and trouble.
+You and your teammates need to recognize the Refinement Meeting as their integral helper tool that is there for them to save time and trouble.

 It's a checklist to guide you through all aspects that need to be considered to reduce last-minute clarifications, waiting times, misunderstandings, bugs, rework, and anything wasteful and stressful in your development process.